timescale/docs/_partials/_cloud-create-service-promscale.md

-A service in Timescale Cloud is a cloud instance which contains your database.
+A service in Timescale Cloud is a cloud instance that contains your database.
 Each service contains a single database, named `tsdb`.

 <procedure>